fanhongtao/JDK/demo/management/FullThreadDump/README.txt

 ---------------
 a) Local Monitoring

-   java -jar <JDK_HOME>/demo/management/FullThreadDump/FullThreadDump.jar
+   java -cp <JDK_HOME>/demo/management/FullThreadDump/FullThreadDump.jar Deadlock

+   This will dump the stack trace and then detect deadlocks locally within the application.

 b) Remote Monitoring

-  (1) Start the application with the JMX agent - here's an example of
+  (1) Start the Deadlock application (or any other application)
+      with the JMX agent as follows:
-      how the Java2D is started

       java -Dcom.sun.management.jmxremote.port=1090
            -Dcom.sun.management.jmxremote.ssl=false
            -Dcom.sun.management.jmxremote.authenticate=false
-           -jar <JDK_HOME>/demo/jfc/Java2D/Java2Demo.jar
+           -cp <JDK_HOME>/demo/management/FullThreadDump/FullThreadDump.jar
+           Deadlock

       This instruction uses the Sun's built-in support to enable a JMX agent.
       You can programmatically start a JMX agent with the RMI connector